Next year could usher in a wave of deals as companies adapt to a new reality - KESQ

 Companies have spent most of 2020 racing to secure the cash they need to do business and shore up their balance sheets in the face of an unprecedented economic shock.
 Now, some are starting to look ahead and strategize about how they can stay competitive in a post-coronavirus world.

-What it means: Conversations about potential mergers and acquisitions are picking up again, Hernan Cristerna, global co-head of JPMorgan’s M&A business, told me.
+What it means: Conversations about potential mergers and acquisitions are picking up again, Hernan Cristerna, JPMorgan’s executive chairman of global M&A, told me.
 That could lead to a wave of deals announced in the first half of 2021.

 “In the past couple of months, a lot of the discussion with our clients has been focused on liquidity, access to funding — I think that is beginning to change,” Cristerna said.